AlternativeFFFF/Alt-F4/submissions/factorio_draftsman/main.md

 ## Factorio Movie Player Resurrection

 A little while ago, while trawling for projects to use as examples for this very document, I came across the classic [Factorio Sandstorm](https://www.youtube.com/watch?v=mgfwwqwxdxY).
 A perfect project to adapt; or, it would have been, if I could actually load the map in game!
 The original map version was still dated to the tender version 0.14.20.
-In addition, a lot of the migrations that took place over such a long span of time broke the functionality of the original script as well as the map, so just downloading an old version of Factorio and coercing it along wasn't going to be enough to revive the old map.
+In addition, a lot of the migrations that took place over such a long span of time broke the functionality of the original build script to convert the image frames into combinator data, as well as some function of the map itself, so just downloading an old version of Factorio and coercing it along wasn't going to be enough to revive the old map.
+For example, the `build.lua` script in charge of encoding still called the `logistic-science-pack` and `automation-science-pack` items `science-pack-1` and `science-pack-2`.
+That should give you some indication of how old the map was!

 It troubled me, seeing such an iconic piece of Factorio history fall into disrepair.
 So took the time to fix the issues and migrate it all the way to 1.1.57: